scalation/scalation_py/README.md

 📄 *Published as:* [*How Effective are Time Series Models for Pandemic Forecasting?* (Springer, 2024)](https://link.springer.com/chapter/10.1007/978-3-031-77088-3_1)

 ### [Normalizations](https://github.com/scalation/scalation_py/tree/dev_sr/Normalizations)
 Transformer models for time series forecasting often rely on standard normalization methods, which can struggle with tackling real-world data challenges such as distributional shifts, skewness, non-stationarity, and heteroscedasticity.
 This project explores the integration of robust statistical preprocessing techniques—including log, Box-Cox, Yeo-Johnson, square root, and differencing—into transformer-based architectures.
-The objective is to tackle real-world data challenges and improve time series forecasting.
+The objective is to tackle real-world data challenges and improve time series forecasting. 📄 *Submitted to [EuroSys 2026](https://2026.eurosys.org/)*.

 ## Citation